-Albany College of Pharmacy and Health Sciences (ACPHS) has established two not-for-profit community pharmacies in medically underserved areas of the Capital Region.
+Albany College of Pharmacy and Health Sciences (ACPHS) has established two not-for-profit community pharmacies in medically underserved areas of New York's Capital Region.
 The first pharmacy - College Hometown Pharmacy - opened in March 2016 in the Hometown Health Centers clinic in Schenectady, NY.
 The second pharmacy, College Parkside Pharmacy, opened in January 2017 in the South End of Albany.

-Each pharmacy will offer the dual benefit of (1) providing a distinctive and innovative experience for ACPHS students and (2) improving access to pharmacy and health care services for members of the local community.
+Each pharmacy offers the dual benefit of (1) providing a distinctive and innovative experience for ACPHS students and (2) improving access to pharmacy and health care services for members of the local community.

 Meeting an Educational Need

-The pharmacies will allow student pharmacists to develop and refine their advanced practice skills.
-As full-service pharmacies, they will include point of care screening services coupled with associated disease state counseling.
+The pharmacies allow student pharmacists to develop and refine their advanced practice skills.
+As full-service pharmacies, they include point-of-care screening services coupled with associated disease state counseling.

-Under the supervision of a licensed pharmacist, students will have opportunities to expand their patient counseling skills in areas that may include:
+Under the supervision of a licensed pharmacist, students have opportunities to expand their patient counseling skills in areas that may include:

 - Medicare Part D Plan Finder